LICENSEES: apply for a TRADEMARK license

 Any person, business or organization with an interest in marketing products bearing the trademarks of Michigan State University need to first obtain a license through CLC.
 There are three forms of licenses available with MSU through CLC, a standard license, a local license, and an internal campus supplier license.
 A crafter license is also available directly through MSU licensing programs.
 These different forms of licenses are dependent upon the type of product and how it is manufactured.

 New applicants are evaluated by the University Licensing Programs.
 Evaluation criteria include the following: product quality, market potential, ability to meet social compliance requirements, existence of current licensees offering a similar product, product liability exposure, licensing experience and appropriate fit with the university's image.

 - The initial application fee outlined here.

 - Advance: An annual advance payment against royalties for the following: $1000 apparel, $500 non-apparel items.

-- Royalties: the royalty rate is currently 12% of your selling price.
+- Royalties: the royalty rate is currently 12% of your selling price for most product categories.

 - Your premium for a $1,000,000 product liability insurance policy.
 Please contact your agent for a cost quotation.